Who's Behind Listverse?

 A lot of us have bought something on Amazon, especially during the COVID-19 pandemic while in quarantine.
 This e-commerce company offers a wide variety of products ranging from retail to pantry items.
 In 2020, Amazon was the leading e-retailer in the United States with almost 386 billion dollars in net sales.

-Jeff Besos’ Amazon may be the king of e-commerce, but their 2014 Fire Phone burned to the ground.
-The phone was too expensive at $200, designed more for Besos than the consumers, and entered the smartphone market too late.
+Jeff Bezos’ Amazon may be the king of e-commerce, but their 2014 Fire Phone burned to the ground.
+The phone was too expensive at $200, designed more for Bezos than the consumers, and entered the smartphone market too late.
 In 2014, Apple and Android already had at least eight generations of smartphones.
 Another reason for its failure was the limited number of apps compared to competitors.
 The Amazon app store had approximately 240,000.
 In contrast, Google Play had over 1 million apps in 2014.

 The unsold Fire Phones cost Amazon $170 million within three months, and phone companies significantly dropped the retail price.
 For example, after two months, AT&T offered a deal of 99 cents for the Fire Phone with a 2-year contract.